galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >     - *"for at least"*: `1`
 >
 >    > ### {% icon comment %} Comments
 >    > The order of the inputs is important!
-We want to end up with a list of genes, so the corresponding dataset needs to be the first input.
+We want to end up with a list of **genes**, so the corresponding dataset with the gene information needs to be the first input (`Promoter regions`).
 >    {: .comment}
 >    ![Genes overlapping peaks](../../images/intro_overlapping_genes.png)
 {: .hands_on}